List of rulers of the Jolof Empire

 The following is a list of rulers of the Jolof Empire.
 The Jolof Empire (French language – Diolof or Djolof) was a West African state that ruled parts of Senegal and The Gambia from 1360 to 1890.

 The rulers were known as "Buur-ba Jolof".
 Their surnames were Njie (or Ndiaye).

 Rulers of the Jolof Empire

 Names and dates taken from John Stewart's African States and Rulers (1989).
+Dates are approximative, and many are disputed by other historians.

 Jolof became part of the Senegal Colony in 1889.